humannum14916/Orynx/README.md

   + Calling `Promise` will run the Promise constructor.
 It takes an async function, an optional parameter for it, and an optional array of other functions to call on completion.
   + `Promise.prototype`: The Promise template object
   + Promise functions:
-    +`onComplete`: Adds another function to be called on Promise resolution.
+    + `onComplete`: Adds another function to be called on Promise resolution.
 If the Promise has already resolved, the function is called immediately.
   + Usage:
   When the promise is created, it calls the given function asynchonously with the given parameter.
 When that functions sets the `asyncReturn` variable to something other than `null`, the Promise is resolved.
 All functions scheduled to be called are called and passed the value of `asyncReturn`.
 + `slice`: Takes a string and two numbers.
 Performs the same operation as `array`'s slice function, but on the passed string.